Joyce Winward Obituary (1934 - 2020) - Idaho State Journal

-She is survived by 3 daughters and their husbands, Laura & Kevin Clayton, Woods Cross Utah; Brenda & Don Arnold, Boise Idaho; Linda Meyers, Boise Idaho and son-in-law Mark Evans, Pocatello Idaho; as well as 14 grandchildren and 20 great-grandchildren.
+She is survived by three daughters and their husbands, Laura & Kevin Clayton, Woods Cross Utah; Brenda & Don Arnold, Boise Idaho; Linda Meyers, Boise Idaho and son in law Mark Evans, Pocatello Idaho; as well as 14 grandchildren and 20 great-grandchildren.

 Due to restrictions, graveside services will be held at Wasatch Lawns Cemetery in Salt Lake City on Thursday November 19th for immediate family only.